kees-/d02-grip/README.md

 					- :white_check_mark: Versions (e.g `003`)
 					- Variants (e.g `003a`)
 				- :pencil2: Create back and next buttons
+					- *rewrite-clj to add vector of all populated sorted branches to views and dynamically choose current +1 and -1*
 			- :green_book: Further dom population
 				- Insert github link to repo branch
 				- Basic info "built from xxx in user/repo"